 It might be the case that your sound card is not correctly fitted in your motherboard or it has developed some internal issues or a short-circuiting which is responsible for the error.
 To find out which is the case follow the mentioned steps:

-1. Click on Start and then Type Device Manager and open it.
+1. At First, Click on Start and then Type Device Manager and open it.

-2. Give consent to any Administrative rights if they are being asked while opening the drive manager.
+2. Then, give consent to any Administrative rights if they are being asked while opening the drive manager.

 3. Among the list of devices that are being displayed, locate “Sound, video and game controllers.”

-4. Click on the arrow following the “Sound, video and game controllers.”
+4. Afterwards, Click on the arrow following the “Sound, video and game controllers.”

-5. A list of sound drivers and devices will be displayed.
+5. A list of sound drivers and devices will display.

-6. Check if your laptop sound card is being displayed or not.
+6. Check if your laptop sound card has displayed or not.